Autumn colour at Petworth House and Park

-From October annd November another colourful scene to encounter is the deer rut where you may see the males in our herd of fallow deer compete for a mate.
+From October and November another colourful scene to encounter is the deer rut where you may see the males in our herd of fallow deer compete for a mate.

 Venture to the new Servants' Quarters flower bed for an autumnal dispay designed by Lady Egremont featuring bold dahlias and striking kniphofia.

 For those interested in fungi, stroll out into the deer park.
-The flat area between the house and the pond is an excellent place to find mushroom and while you're there you can take a look at the conservation work we've been carrying out on the lake to restore the view that inspired Turner's Dewy Morning.
+The flat area between the house and the pond is an excellent place to find mushrooms.